Grades 7-13: End of Course Examinations (EOC)

 For the 2017-18 school year there is a requirement to pass the course but no state requirement that the EOC Final is passed or that the final count for a specific percentage of a student’s grade.
 Starting in 2018-19 the EOC final will count at 10% of the student’s final grade and increase 5 percentage points each year until reaching 20% of the grade in 2020-21.

 End of Course (EOC) examinations measure how well a student understands the subject they are enrolled in.
 Students take the EOC exam at the conclusion of the aligned course.
 The EOC exams are aligned to the NVACS in English Language Arts (ELA) and mathematics.
 EOCs are administered in the following subjects:

 - Integrated Mathematics 2

-The EOC exams are aligned to the Nevada Academic Content Standards in English language arts, math and science as follows:
+The EOC exams are aligned to the Nevada Academic Contents Standards in English language arts, and math as follows:

 You will be leaving the Nevada Department of Education website.
 These documents are a part of the Smarter Balanced Assessment Consortium.